Transigence/Beginning-Programming/readme.md

 ## Finally

 As you can see, there is a lot to learn right up front.
 It's a very steep climb in the beginning, but it's doable.
 Allow it to take time – don't rush it.
 You will find that as you start to get a grip on all of these disciplines, learning more becomes easier.
 Learning a new language won't involve learning fundamentals again.
 Using a new IDE or text editor doesn't mean starting from scratch.
 They all work about the same way.

+>“You have to honor failure, because failure is just the negative space around success.”
+— R. Nelson (in Wired 06/2004)

 When your program doesn't compile, you feel stupid.
 When it does compile but doesn't do what you want, you feel like a failure.
 But don't let this feeling bring you down – this is what programming is.
 The moment your program compiles and does exactly what you want only exists as the final moment at the very end of the process.
 If your program takes six months to develop, it's six months of feeling stupid, of feeling like a failure, of blow after blow to your ego and self-image.
 Sometimes it hurts and it can be infuriating. _You must fight this feeling and push yourself past it._ We are all in the same boat.
 We are all squishy noodle-brains who think irrationally, take shortcuts, make mistakes, and forget things.
 We don't fully understand the problems we are trying to solve.
 We, in our inglorious failings are trying to use cold, relentless machines to mechanize our thoughts.
 Our computers expose our inadequacy to ourselves, and sometimes it hurts.
 But the payoff is worth it, for as much as we see what sloppy thinkers we are most of the time, when a project is finished we get a glimpse of the genius we are sometimes capable of.